The Simplicial EHP Sequence in A1-Algebraic Topology: Fiber of the James-Hopf map

-\begin{proof} The commutative diagram \eqref{sk_n-1_n_full_stable_map_compatibility_cd} induces a commutative diagram in $\ho_{\ms} \sPre$, where the horizontal rows are cofiber sequences and suspensions of cofiber sequences.
-Applying $\sHf_{\ast} \Sigma^{-1}$ to each of the horizontal rows produces long exact sequences (\eqref{sHf_LES_cofib_stable_df} Proposition \ref{sHf_properties}).
-Applying $\sHf_{\ast} \Sigma^{-1}$ to the entire diagram then defines a morphism of long exact sequences, and thus a morphism of exact couples, and a morphism of spectral sequences.
+in $\ho_{\ms} \sPreK_{\pt}$, where the horizontal rows are cofiber sequences and suspensions of cofiber sequences.
+Applying $\sHf_{\ast} \Sigma^{-1}$ to the entire diagram then defines a morphism of long exact sequences, and thus a morphism of exact couples, and therefore a morphism of spectral sequences.
 The compatibility with the induced map on $E^{\infty}$ pages follows from applying $\sHf_{\ast} \Sigma^{-1}$ to \eqref{sk_n-1_n_full_stable_map_compatibility_cd}. \end{proof}